 Injectable Training Clinic

 The Clinic will be held quarterly and will be for educational purposes only after regular clinic hours.
-Participating patients will be charged an administrative fee of $250.00 per procedure, and the administrative fee will then be deposited into a resident educational account that will be used for future educational opportunities for the resident/fellow program.
-Each Clinic is estimated to service 4 patients.
+Each Clinic is estimated to service 4 patients per resident.
 The residents will participate only while on the Lahey rotation to minimize off-site interruptions and maximize the educational experience.

 Morbidity and Mortality